metaplex-foundation/docs/docs/01-programs/02-candy-machine/index.md

 ## 🚧 Docs currently in construction 🚧

-We are in the process of a docs overhaul!
-In the meantime, the [Sugar docs](/tools/sugar/) is a great place to get started.
+We are in the process of a docs overhaul for the Candy Machine program!
+In the meantime, the [Sugar Candy Machine CLI](/tools/sugar/) is the official Metaplex tool for creating, interacting with, and manaaging candy machines, so head over there to get started.